Infinite Canvas - Whiteboarding App

 Immutable Data Architecture

-- Pure functional approach to canvas state
+- Pure functional approach to canvas state: a collection of brush strokes with well-defined transformations

 - Predictable undo/redo through state snapshots